 The question “is California expensive to visit” is easy to answer.
 California is not a budget holiday destination no matter where you choose to go, it has a reputation for being more costly than most US states.

 But this doesn’t mean you cannot plan a California beach vacation if you are on a budget.
-With a little flexibility, like booking only a room on AirBnb instead of a hotel room, choosing free outdoor activities (that are plenty available) and cooking your own meal, you can easily keep your spending under control.
+With a little flexibility, like visiting less popular, and consequently affordable beach towns instead of tourist hot spots, booking only a room on AirBnb instead of a hotel room, choosing free outdoor activities (that are plenty available) and cooking your own meal, you can easily keep your spending under control.
 With families of three to four people, you catch a little discount (on the additional children) as hotel rooms can be shared and the children’s attraction tickets come with a price break typically.

 See below a rough guide on the daily budget per person (including accommodation and meals but excluding flights and transportation):